Dropping Networks for Transfer Learning: Results

 \section{Results}

 The evaluation is carried out on both the rate of convergence and optimal performance.
 Hence, we particularly analyze the speedup obtained in the early stages of learning.
 Table \ref{tab:results} shows the results on all three datasets for single-task learning, the purpose of which is to clarify the potential performance if learned from most of the available training data (between 70\%-80\% of the overall dataset for the three datasets).

 The ensemble model slightly outperforms other networks proposed, while the co-attention network produces similar performance with a similar architecture to the ensemble models except for the use of local attention over hidden layers shared across both sentences.
-The improvements are most notable on MNLI, reaching competitive performance in comparison to state of the art (SoTA) on the RepEval task \footnote{see here: https://repeval2017.github.io/shared/}, held by Chen et al. ~\cite{chen2017recurrent} which similarly uses a Gated Attention Network.
+The improvements are most notable on MNLI, reaching competitive performance in comparison to state of the art (SoTA) on the RepEval task\footnote{\url{https://repeval2017.github.io/shared/}}, held by Chen et al.~\shortcite{chen2017recurrent} which similarly uses a Gated Attention Network.
 These SoTA results are considered as an upper bound to the potential performance when evaluating the \textit{Dropping} based TL strategy for few shot learning.

 Figure \ref{fig:sn_logloss} demonstrates the performance of the zero-shot learning results of the ensemble network which averages the probability estimates from each models prediction on the $\mathcal{T}_{t}$ test set (few-shot $\mathcal{T}_{t}$ training set or development set not included).
-As the ensembles learn on $\mathcal{T}_{s}$ it is evident that most of the learning has already been carried out by 5000-10,000 epochs.
+As the ensembles learn on $\mathcal{T}_{s}$ it is evident that most of the learning has already been carried out by 5,000-10,000 epochs.

 Producing entailment and contradiction predictions for multi-genre sources is significantly more difficult, demonstrated by lower test accuracy when transferring SNLI $\to$ MNLI, in comparison to MNLI $\to$ SNLI that performs better relative to recent SoTA on SNLI.
+Table \ref{tab:zero_shot_results} shows best performance of this hard parameter transfer from $\mathcal{T}_s \to \mathcal{T}_{t}$.
+The QM dataset is not as \say{similar} in nature and in the zero-shot learning setting the model's weights $a_{S}$ and $a_{Q}$ are normalized to 1 (however, this could have been weighted based on a prior belief of how \say{similar} the tasks are).
+Hence, it is unsurprising that the QM dataset has reduced the test accuracy given that it is further to $\mathcal{T}_{t}$ than $S$ is.